jenish77/gdrive-mb-jenish-challenge-full-stack/readme.md

 6. credentials

     ```bash
-    credentials.json
-    token.json are in github secrets
+    credentials.json and token.json and .env file are send in mail
     ```